-Business process management (BPM) is an organizational discipline where a company takes a step back and looks at all of these processes in total and individually.
+Business process management is also defined as an organizational discipline where a company takes a step back and looks at all these processes individually.
 It analyzes the current state and identifies areas of improvement to create a more efficient and effective organization.

 Each department in a company is responsible for taking some raw material or data and transforming it into something else.
 There may be a dozen or more core processes that each department handles.

 When left unorganized and unsystematized, poor business processes can lead to mayhem.
-At the individual level, people only see one part of a process, and very few can scan out and see the full effects of a process, where it starts and ends, the key data needed, and where potential bottlenecks and inefficiencies lie.
+At the individual level, people only see one part of a process.
+Very few can scan out and see the full effects of a business process, where it starts and ends, the key data needed, and where potential bottlenecks and inefficiencies lie.